 The Company's Spinifex Ridge molybdenum project is still under care and maintenance.
 All statutory reports were lodged with the relevant governmental departments and various fees were paid on time.
-Given the continued increase in molybdenum price since April 2021, the Company has engaged SRK to complete an technical and financial assessment of the Spinifex Ridge project in August 2022.
-The report will help the Company to increase the value for its shareholders.
+With the substantial rise in molybdenum prices over the past two years, the Company is devising new strategies and plans to maximise the value of the Spinifex Ridge molybdenum project for its shareholders.